Ekkehard-Schulze/precision-temperature-logger/firmware_temperature_logger_TMP117/temperature_logger_multisensor.ino/README.md

 You need to install the required libraries to compile this, see the ../libraries folder here.
 You find more information here: https://learn.adafruit.com/adafruit-feather-32u4-adalogger/using-with-arduino-ide &emsp;&emsp;If you require differnt sensor combinations than TMP117+1Wire you need to edit the user settings in the code.
-Due to memory limitations\
-&emsp;&emsp;of Atmega 32U4 it is not possible to select all sensors at the same time.
+Due to memory limitations of Atmega 32U4 it is not possible to select all sensors at the same time.

 2. The file 'temperature_logger_TMP117+1Wire_multisensor.ino.ino.with_bootloader.feather32u4.hex' is a
 pre-compiled example binary for